Hole axles

 Open form

-In all our offers and acknowledgements of receipt (AR), we explicitly mention departure times.
+In all our offers & confirmation messages, we explicitly mention the goods' shipping date(s).

 Open form